johannschopplich/toon/README.md

 **Token-Oriented Object Notation** is a compact, human-readable format designed for passing structured data to Large Language Models with significantly reduced token usage.
 It's intended for LLM input, not output.

-TOON excels at **uniform complex objects** – multiple fields per row, same structure across items.
+TOON's sweet spot is **uniform complex objects** – multiple fields per row, same structure across items.
 It borrows YAML's indentation-based structure for nested objects and CSV's tabular format for uniform data rows, then optimizes both for token efficiency in LLM contexts.

 ## Why TOON?